-Here’s a candy that’ll have the 12 year-old boy in you giggling and elbowing your neighbor in the ribs: I found Nestle Nuts in Lidl, this weird discount/grocery store in Southport that had extremely cheap fruits and veg.
+Here’s a candy that’ll have the 12-year old boy in you giggling and elbowing your neighbor in the ribs: I found Nestle Nuts in Lidl, this weird discount/grocery store in Southport that had extremely cheap fruits and veg.
 How cheap?
 The day I went, they were in the midst of an “All fruits and veg are half off sale.”
 I had gone into Lidl on a hunt for miniature bags of Haribo, and I left with strawberries and cherries and beets and grapes and carrots.
 And a five-pack of Nestle Nuts.

-I had high hope for the Nuts, which billed itself as milk chocolate (31%) with filling with caramel (22%) and hazelnuts (11%), which is why I chose to buy it even though it only came in a five pack.
+I had high hopes for the Nestle Nuts, which billed itself as milk chocolate (31%) with filling with caramel (22%) and hazelnuts (11%), which is why I chose to buy it even though it only came in a five pack.
 Well, that and the whole five pack was only a pound.
 Hooray for cheap presents for friends!
 As Ferrero’s bottom line has shown, chocolate + hazelnut = deliciousness.
 Usually, that is.
 The Nestle Nuts managed to screw up the winning recipe.

 The chocolate coating was boring, blah milk chocolate.
-I’ve found that Nestle’s chocolate, as opposed to Cadbury with its nice dairy milkness, tends to be mediocre at best, and the Nuts was no exception.
+I’ve found that Nestle’s chocolate, as opposed to Cadbury Starbar with its nice dairy milkiness, tends to be mediocre at best, and the Nuts was no exception.
 The not very thoroughly described “filling” was boring, blah nougat that tasted like nothing more than generic sweetness.
 And the caramel was, you guessed it, boring blah caramel with no notes of anything.
 It was pretty insipid and wasn’t even sticky.

 Every once in a while, I came across a whole hazelnut hidden inside the Nuts.
 They were nice enough, crunchy and vaguely nutty, but the Nuts in no way, shape, or form took advantage of the full, roasty, nutty goodness that hazelnuts can bring.
 The sweetness of everything else in the bar overwhelmed any flavor the hazelnut had the potential to add.